 If you want to plant several windmill palms, plant them 6–10 feet apart from one another to limit competition for water and nutrients.

 Windmill palm trees are not picky about soil.
-They love shade and can tolerate temperatures as low as 10 degrees Fahrenheit.
+They love shade and can tolerate colder temperatures than most of their cousins.

-Windmill palm trees actually prefer shade to too much sun.
-Plant them in partial shade, where they will receive two to four hours of direct sunlight per day.
+Windmill palm trees actually prefer shade over full sun.
+Plant them in partial shade, where they will receive 2–4 hours of direct sunlight per day.

 Soil